fallahn/crogine/samples/golf/mod_kit/avatar_format.md

 # Custom Avatars

 Custom avatars can be added to VGA golf.
-First a sprite sheet must be created, which contains the images of the avatar used to display the idle and swing animations.
-Crogine sprite sheets contain the information such as sprite names, animation names, and rectangle definitions used to create frames within an image atlas.
-For an example of this see the files ending in `*.spt` in the `assets/sprites` or `assets/golf/sprites` directory, which can be opened in a text editor.
-(Eventually the crogine asset editor will allow GUI style manipulation of these files.)

-Sprite sheets used for VGA Golf avatars need to follow a few rules:
- - A single image must contain all the animation frames for two sprites:
- - The two sprites must be defined as 'wood' and 'iron' depicting each of the two types of club
- - Each sprite must have two animations 'idle' and 'swing'
+Firstly an animated model needs to be created and correctly configured using the crogine model editor.
+The animated model requires a skeleton with at least one bone, and one attachment point named `hands` to which to attach the golf club model.
+It is preferred to have animations named `putt`, `drive` and `idle` within the model, although omitting these will not prevent it from being loaded.
+Avatar models are textured, and support only a single material.
+For more details on creating and configuring the model see the VGA golf wiki page.

-Secondly, and optional audioscape can be created which defines the audio snippets played when the player performs a particuilar action.
-TBD
+Secondly, an optional audioscape can be created which defines the audio snippets played when the player performs a particuilar action.

 Once the resources have been created an avatar definition file needs to be added to the `assets/golf/avatars` directory.
 This file is a text file with the following layout:

     avatar
     {
-       sprite = "assets/golf/sprites/player01.spt" //path to the sprite sheet for the avatar audio = "assets/golf/sound/avatars/player01.xas" //path to the audioscape file for the avatar uid = 10 //see below
+       model = "assets/golf/models/avatars/player01.cmt" //path to the model for the avatar audio = "assets/golf/sound/avatars/player01.xas" //path to the audioscape file for the avatar uid = 10 //see below
     }

 The file must be saved with an `*.avt` extension for VGA Golf to find it.
 Each avatar file requires a unique ID associated with it - this is used to synchronise avatars across network games.
-The number should be between 0 and 255, and not have the same value as another avatar in the the current directory.
-If an exisiting UID is already loaded then the avatar file will be skipped when VGA Golf loads, printing a message to the console warning which uid was duplicated.
+If an existing UID is already loaded then the avatar file will be skipped when VGA Golf loads, printing a message to the console warning which UID was duplicated.
+To generate a UID for a new avatar omit this property from the file, and the first time the game is run it will create a UID based on the file name and automatically write it back to the file.
+This should be done once, before sharing any custom avatar files so that they properly sync across network games.
+Note that this will not work when running the game from a macOS bundle, you need to be using a command-line build with appropriate write permission.
+This does not affect the Windows and Linux versions, assuming the current user has the correct permissions to write files.

-To use an avatar in multiple clients each `*.avt`, sprite sheet, sprite image and optional audioscape must be copied to all player's assets directory.
+To use an avatar on multiple clients each `*.avt`, model definition, model file and (optional) audioscape must be copied to all player's assets directory.

+#### Custom Hair.
+It is also possible to add new hair models to VGA golf.
+These models will be attached to any avatar model that has an attachment point named `head` - although not all avatars will have this.
+Hair models also require a definition file with the extension `*.hct`, placed in the `assets/golf/avatars/hair` directory.
+The layout is almost identical to that of the avatar definition, with the omission of the audio property.
+The same rules apply for creating UIDs for hair models.

+    hair
+    {
+       model = "assets/golf/models/avatars/hair/hair01.cmt" //path to the model for the avatar uid = 2563436 //see avatar note, above
+    }

+Hair models are untextured, and have their colour set by the avatar customisation menu in game.
+Any texture / vertex colour properties are ignored.